-100 Ancient and Medieval Civilization (3) i, ii, iii
+- 100 Ancient and Medieval Civilization (3) i, ii, iii

-The Western World from antiquity to the fifteenth century; The emergence of civilization in the Nile and Tigris-Euphrates valleys, the political, social economic, and intellectual contributions of Greece, Rome, and Medieval Europe.

-110 Modern Civilization (3) i, ii, iii
+The Western World from antiquity to the fifteenth century; the emergence of civilization in the Nile and Tigris-Euphrates valleys, the political, social, economic, and intellectual contributions of Greece, Rome, and Medieval Europe. - 110 Modern Civilization (3) i, ii, iii

-The Western World from 1500 to 1815; national states, the geographical revolution and the founding of European Empires overseas; the Reformation, the emergence of constitutional governments, the Scientific Revolution, and the American and French Revolutions.

-140 American History to 1865 (3) i, ii, iii

-The discovery of America to the end of Civil War; Colonial America, the Revolution, National Development, Sectionalism, and the Civil War.

-150 American History Since 1865 (3) i, ii, iii

-Continuation of History 140; Reconstruction, Industrialization, Urbanization, emergence as a world power, Progressivism, World War I, the New Deal, World War II, and Post-war America.
+The Western World from 1500 to 1815; national states, the geographical revolution and the founding of European Empires overseas; the Reformation, the emergence of constitutional governments, the Scientific Revolution, and the American and French Revolutions. - 140 American History to 1865 (3) i, ii, iii The discovery of America to the end of Civil War; Colonial America, the Revolution, National Development, Sectionalism, and the Civil War. - 150 American History Since 1865 (3) i, ii, iii Continuation of History 140; Reconstruction, Industrialization, Urbanization, emergence as a world power, Progressivism, World War I, the New Deal, World War II, and Post-war America.

-200 Europe 1815-1914 (3) ii, iii

-Europe from the Congress of Vienna to 1914: Reaction and Revolution, Nationalistic movements, Rise of Socialism-Communism, the diplomatic background of World War I.

-210 English History (3) i. ii

-English history from feudal England to the present; Anglo-Saxon England, the Norman influence, development of English political, social, economic, and intellectual ideas, Tudor England, the Stuarts, the Glorious Revolution, the founding of the British Empire, and the role of England in the modern world.

-220 History of Missouri (3) i, ii, iii

-Missouri under French and Spanish rule, the American acquisition, the role of the state in the slavery crisis and in the settlement of the West; study of the state's contributions to politics, art, literature, education, industry, and transportation.

-230 History of the American Nearo (3) ii

-Colonial origins of Negro slavery, the Old South and slavery; Negro contributions to American culture; Negro leadership from Douglass to the present; the influence of the Negro on American politics from the writing of the Constitution to the modern civil rights legislation.

-American Colonial History (3) ii 300

-The founding of the British North American colonies; origins of American cultural, religious, and racial diversity; British colonial administration to the Revolution.
+- 200 Europe 1815-1914 (3) ii, iii Europe from the Congress of Vienna to 1914: Reaction and Revolution, Nationalistic movements, Rise of Socialism-Communism, the diplomatic background of World War I. - 210 English History (3) i, ii English history from feudal England to the present; Anglo-Saxon England, the Norman influence, development of English political, social, economic, and intellectual ideas, Tudor England, the Stuarts, the Glorious Revolution, the founding of the British Empire, and the role of England in the modern world - 220 History of Missouri (3) i, ii, iii Missouri under French and Spanish rule, the American acquisition, the role of the state in the slavery crisis and in the settlement of the West; study of the state's contributions to politics, art, literature, education, industry, and transportation. - 230 History of the American Negro (3) ii Colonial origins of Negro slavery, the Old South and slavery; Negro contributions to American culture; Negro leadership from Douglass to the present; the influence of the Negro on American politics from the writing of the Constitution to the modern civil rights legislation. - 300 American Colonial History (3) ii The founding of the British North American colonies; origins of American cultural, religious, and racial diversity; British colonial administration to the Revolution.

 Prerequisite: Six hours of American History.

-310 American Economic History (3) i
+- The American Frontier (3) ii

-English mercantilism, laissez-faire and its effect on American economic development, the emergence of the corporation and the trust, the issue of government regulation, and the role of government in the economy today.
+Westward expansion of the United States over three centuries: colonial frontier, trans-Appalachian frontier, trans-Mississippi frontier; significance of the frontier in American history.

 Prerequisite: Six hours of American History.

-320 American Social and Intellectual History (3) i, iii
+- American Economic History (3) i

+English mercantilism, laissez-faire and its effect on American economic development, the emergence of the corporation and the trust, the issue of government regulation, and the role of government in the economy of today.
-Education, religious, intellectual, and artistic development from Colonial times; Puritanism, the Enlightenment, Transcendentalism, Realism.
-Prerequisite: Six hours of American History.

-330 Recent United States History (3) ii, iii The United States since 1914.
-Prerequisite: History 140 and 150.
+Prerequisite: Six hours of American History. - 320 American Social and Intellectual History (3) i, iii Education, religious, intellectual, and artistic development from Colonial times; Puritanism, the Enlightenment, Transcendentalism, Realism.
+Prerequisite: Six hours of American History. - 330 Recent United States History (3) i The United States since World War I, with emphasis on current problems.
+Prerequisite: History 140 and 150 or consent of instructor. - 340 Recent European History (3) ii, iii